Kamui Ski Area Terrain

 Kamui Ski Links is only a small resort, but it offers adequate variety to entertain most levels of skiers and boarders for at least a couple of days.
 There are a few great cruising runs from top to bottom.
 None of the on-piste terrain is particularly steep, and the bottom half of the mountain is very gentle in pitch and suited to beginners.

-Kamui Links Lifts
+Kamui Ski Resort Lifts

 Lift Tickets